-Written assignments (2 or 3) will be provided with the due dates determined by the professor.
-These outside assignments may be worked on with other members of the class and are intended to encourage problem solving.
+Written assignments will be provided with the due dates determined by the professor.
+These assignments may be worked on with other members of the class and are intended to encourage problem solving.
 If worked on as a team all team members will receive the same grade.
 Alternatively, projects may be worked on individually.

-Mid-term exams will be short answer, in-class, closed-book analyses of various approaches and study methods used in medical geography that are reviewed in lectures and reading.
+Mid-term exams will be short answer, in-class, closed-book analyses of topics covered during classes up to that time (such as, various approaches and study methods used in medical geography) that are reviewed in lectures and reading.

-The final project will be a short (less than 10 page) design analyzing a health problem in medical geography of the students' choosing.
+The final project will vary depending on the course number of the enrolled student.
+Those taking the course for graduate credit will develop a short (less than 10 page) design analyzing a health problem in medical geography of the students' choosing.
 Alternative methods and approaches to data collection, analysis and interpretation are to be evaluated.
 Students will present the results of their analyses in class for evaluation.
 Details of the format and examples of topics will be provided during the second week of class.
+Students taking it for undergraduate credit will write a two page evaluation of one of the graduate student's evaluations.